agarnung/histogram-simulator/README.md

 - The idea will be binding all required libraries into a single AppImage, in order to ship the application directly
 - Refractor directories in modules
+- Add safety in TRANSFORM button and other places